 |UBC Certificate in Intercultural Studies||UBC Micro-certificate in Diversity and Inclusion|

 |Who should take this program?||The certificate is a more comprehensive program for you, if you are interested in covering both A and B.||B. If you are interested in learning how to move workplaces and teams from being diverse to being strong and inclusive organizations and communities.|

 Note: you have the option to take the prerequisite course before applying to a certificate or award of achievement program.

 Still have questions?
 View our FAQ page for more information.

 This part-time program consists of one required and four elective courses, totalling 200 hours.
-Courses are either 100% online, in-class or a mixture of both (in-class workshops with online seminars).
-The length of each course varies from four to seven weeks, except Training for Intercultural and Diversity Trainers, which is two weeks online and three days in-class.
+All courses are 100% online and are four to seven weeks long, except Training for Intercultural and Diversity Trainers, which is two weeks online and three days in-class.